bmanders716/bmanders716.github.io/cookbook.md

 Mould of Rice.

-_Ingredients_--Ω†lb. of rice.
+_Ingredients_--Ì†¨b. of rice.
                1 quart of milk.
-               º†lb. of moist or castor sugar.
+               Ï†¨b. of moist or castor sugar.

 _Method._--Boil the rice with the sugar in the milk until it is perfectly soft.